 The Downtown Architectural Standards list the acceptable architectural styles, building materials and façade colors for new development, redevelopment, and rehabilitation projects in the downtown area.
 These standards help preserve the early 20th Century architecture of the downtown.

-Downtown Merchant’s Association – Meets the first Tuesday of every month at 8:30 a.m. in the Chamber of Commerce Event Room.
+Downtown Merchant’s Association – Meets the first Tuesday of every month at 8:30 a.m. in the Chamber of Commerce Event Room (Note: redirects to Frisco Downtown Merchants Association's website.)

-Zoning Ordinance (ZO) – Standards for all zoning districts, along with table showing uses allowed in each district and general standards applicable to all site development.
+Zoning Ordinance (PDF) – Standards for all zoning districts, along with table showing uses allowed in each district and general standards applicable to all site development